ahsumon85/simple-spring-boot-microservice/README.md

 ##
 # Product Service

 Now we will see `micro-product-service` as a resource service.
 The `micro-product-service` a REST API that lets you CRUD (Create, Read, Update, and Delete) products.
-It creates a default set of products when the application loads using an `ProdServiceRunner` bean.
+It creates a default set of products when the application loads using an `ProductApplicationRunner` bean.

 Add the following dependencies:

 * **Web:** Spring MVC and embedded Tomcat
 * **Actuator:** features to help you monitor and manage your application
-* **EurekaDiscovery:** for service registration
+* **EurekaClient:** for service registration
 * **JPA:** to save/retrieve data
 * **MySQL:** to use store data on database
 * **RestRepositories:** to expose JPA repositories as REST endpoints
-* **hibernate validator:** to used exception handling and show error messages
+* **hibernate validator:** to use runtime exception handling and return error messages

 ***Configure Application Name, Database Information and a few other configuration in properties file***
 ```